 How do I use this site?

-There are two primary ways to navigate this website, either through the googlemap or the alphabetical site list on the home page.
-Both are clickable resources, which allow you to access pages dedicated to Romanesque monuments and sites across Northern Spain.
+There are two primary ways to navigate this website: 1) through the “Map of Northern Spain”; or 2) through the alphabetical site list on the home page.
+Both are clickable resources, which allow you to access pages dedicated to Romanesque monuments and sites across northern Spain.
 Some sites, Carrión de los Condes for example, have more than one monument.
 In this case you will be directed from the home page to a site page, which will then allow you to explore each monument individually.

 Throughout the course of this project some sites have been better documented than others or just have more digitally-explorable sculpture.
 These have been marked with an asterisk on the home page site list.